Nsisong-Akpakpan/alx-low_level_programming/0x15-file_io/README.md

-#This is all about 0x15-file_io project
+#This is all about 0x15.
+C - File I/O project